-The Wonder Garden is one of the most popular places in the zoo.
-Many children will come here to feed young sheep and rabbits.
+Wonder Garden is one of the most popular places in the zoo.
+Many children come to feed young sheep and rabbits there.

-Camel Hill is one of the features of Seven Star Park.
+Camel Hill is one of the outstanding features of Seven Star Park.
 With a bit of imagination, you will find that all the limestone hills in Guilin look like somebody or something.
 This hill looks incredibly like a huge camel standing in a vast grassland.
 At the foot of the hill there is a grassy lawn, which offers a pleasant place for a stroll.
-The place is very popular with locals, and many can be seen leisurely walking around in the early mooning or late afternoon.
-Nearby you will find a zoo, which has pandas, monkeys, camels and reptiles.
-Animal lovers who don’t like to see creatures in small and dreary enclosures are advised to avoid it as it may be upsetting.
-However, if they are up and about, which is not often you may get to see a panda.
+In the south of the park, it is very popular with locals, and many can be seen leisurely walking around in the early mooning or late afternoon.
+The zoo is nearby.

-This outdoor adventure program is good for families with kids, students' activity or team building.
-The essence of outdoor adventure is brought out to participants through several routes and games well-designed among trees.
-The program will bring the joy of movements like climbing, jumping, flying and sliding to the participants, and in the meantime, participants' physical strength and mind will trained.
+This outdoor adventure program is good for families with kids, a students' activity, or team building.
+The essence of outdoor adventure is brought to participants through several challenging courses and games among the trees.
+Climbing, jumping, "flying", and sliding experiences are offered.
 Currently, there are two routes for adults and two special routes for children.
-The program is located beside Camel Hill in Seven Star Park, and opening hours are 8:30-17:00.
+Adventreez is located beside Camel Hill, and opening hours are 8:30 a.m. – 5:00p.m.